-Much of the child penalty literature examines the earnings gap between mothers and fathers rather than focusing on mothers' earnings alone.
-This approach has the advantage that it requires a weaker exogeneity assumption than examining maternal earnings in isolation.
-Rather than assuming that women's earnings trajectories would be identical regardless of when they have children, we only need to assume that the earnings gap between mothers and fathers would evolve similarly in the absence of children.
-However, this weaker assumption comes of course at a cost: it only allows one to examine the difference in outcomes between mothers and fathers, without being able to identify the separate impacts on women and men.
+Much of the child penalty literature also examines the earnings gap between mothers and fathers rather than focusing on mothers' earnings alone.
+This appears to be motivated by the prior that this requires a weaker exogeneity assumption than examining maternal earnings in isolation.
+Rather than assuming that women's earnings trajectories would be identical regardless of when they have children, this assumes that the earnings gap between mothers and fathers would evolve similarly in the absence of children.
+However, this approach comes of course at a cost: it only allows one to examine the difference in outcomes between mothers and fathers, without being able to identify the separate impacts on women and men.
 We further discuss this distinction in Section 4.4.